triton-inference-server/model_analyzer/docs/config.md

         count: [1, 2]
 ```

-Note that for values that accept a list by default you need to specify one
+Note that for values that accept a list by default the user needs to specify
-additional list if you want to sweep through it.
-Otherwise, it will be only
+an additional list if want to sweep through it.
+Otherwise, it will only
-used to change the original model config to the value specified and it will
+change the original model config to the value specified and it will not sweep
-not sweep through it.
-You can look at the `preferred_batch_size` as an
+through it. `preferred_batch_size` is an example for this.
+To read more about
-example.
-This parameter is useful for manual config search.
-If you are
-interested in the automatic config search, you can take a look at the [Config
+the automatic config search, checkout [Config Search](./config_search.md)
-Search](./config_search.md) docs.
+docs.

 A complete YAML config looks like below:
 ```yaml